LLNL/CHAI/docs/sphinx/index.rst

   $ git clone --recursive

-N.B.:

-   * The ``--recursive`` argument is required to ensure that the *BLT* submodule is also checked out.
+The ``--recursive`` argument is required to ensure that the *BLT* submodule is also checked out.
 BLT is the build system we use for CHAI, and is available on GitHub.

 Building CHAI